Everyone Has A Backstory

 Pt.
 2 – Alice in Chains.

-Aussie missed his first trip to Australia in Jan of 1992 with Suicidal Tendencies but was well and truly lined up early for their Oct.
-31 1993 show at the Thebarton Theatre in his home city, Adelaide, South Australia.
+I missed their first trip to Australia in Jan of 1992 with Suicidal Tendencies but was well and truly lined up early for their Oct.
+31 1993 show at the Thebarton Theatre in my home city, Adelaide, South Australia.

 Dirt ranks as the bands top selling album and their international breakthrough.
 Released on Sept.
 29th, 1992, and jumped to #6 on the Billboard and reaching quadruple platinum, let us go back to 1984 and see how Alice in Chains got from Sleze to Dirt.